National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/cycle.md

 It may also be missing telehealth visits and the purchasing of equipment or devices to be used at home.
 Often data from these outside-of-hospital visit settings are not captured via the EHR.
 Using PPRL technology, we linked N3C patients with CMS patients and supplemented N3C EHR information using a comprehensive CMS claims dataset.
-For the PPRL linked patients we provide additional datasets that can be referenced to render a more holistic view of the patient's healthcare journey.
+For the PPRL-linked patients we provide additional datasets that can be referenced to render a more holistic view of the patient's healthcare journey.
 This work is currently ongoing.
 The approach and methods to construct the claims data with encounters will be updated soon.
 The CMS data is used to complement and augment the N3C OMOP datasets.